lovebanlan/learngit/readme.txt

 Git tracks changes of files. and have some fun.
 Keep on learning.
 Creating a new branch "dev".
-Creating a new branch is queck and simple.
+Creating a new branch is queck . simple.